ADA-Projects/RAG-Traslation-Prompts/README.md

 You are a translator from Italian to English.

 Here are some similar translation examples:
-- "Parli italiano?" → "Do you speak Italian?"
+- "A presto." → "See you soon."
-- "Amo il cibo italiano." → "I love Italian food."
+- "Ci vediamo dopo." → "See you later."
-- "Di dove sei?" → "Where are you from?"
+- "Ci vediamo domani." → "See you tomorrow."
-- "Dov'è la stazione?" → "Where is the station?"
+- "Ciao, come stai?" → "Hello, how are you?"

 Now translate: "Ci vediamo"
 ```

-### 3. Detect Stammering (10/12 correct - 83% accuracy)
+### 3. Detect Stammering (12/12 correct - 100% accuracy)

 ```
 Line 1: Response -> No (Expected: No)